tasxatzial/symbol-table-lists/README.md

 make list
 ```

-The predefined demo creates tables and inserts random (key, value) pairs.
+The demo creates tables and inserts random (key, value) pairs.
 More specifically:

 1. Values are always integers > 0.
 2. Changing a value means adding 2 to it.

 By default all operations are performed on one table.
-This can be alterned by changing the NTABLES constant.
+This can be altered by changing the NTABLES constant.
 There is also the option to show all intermediate results by changing the DEBUG constant to 1.

 ### Example